When the chart of accounts becomes the operating language

 The strongest automation does not force firms into a generic language first and translate them back later.
 It learns to operate directly in the language they already use.

-That is why I think the chart of accounts is more than a destination.
-It can become the operating language.
+That is why the chart of accounts is more than a destination.
+It can become the operating language for document preparation.